DamoM73/python-oop-with-deepest-dungeon/stage_8.md

     elif command == "quit":
         running = False
     else:
-        print("Enter 'help' to list the copmmands.")
+        print("Enter 'help' to list the commands.")
 ```

 You’ve seen this kind of code many times now, so you should already understand how it works without investigating it.